godycnyama/star-wars-graphql-api/README.md

 ## Description

+This app is running on https://starwars.wahltest.co.za/.
 This Star Wars GraphQL API wraps the Star Wars RESTful api at https://swapi.dev/api/ .This graphql api provides a way to retrieve detailed information about characters of the Star Wars Universe.
 It allows users to retrieve a list all Star Wars characters and details of each individual character.
 A user can search for a particular character using the character's name.It is based on Nestjs, a typescript based Nodejs server.
 The graphql engine uses the Apollo-Server-Express module.
 The code is written in typescript.

 ## Setup/Installation